BGarber42/congestion-map/README.md

 ## Running Locally

 This project uses `uv` for dependency management.
-You will also need Docker to run the required AWS services (SQS, DynamoDB) locally using LocalStack.
+You will also need Docker to run the required AWS services (SQS, DynamoDB) locally.

 ### Prerequisites